-- 5. (10 pts.)
-A labeled k-tree is a k-tree in which each node with c > 1 children is associated with a sequence of labels $l_1, l_2, \ldots, l{c-1}$. - Indicate the number of distinct labeled 4-trees with n nodes, for n = 0, 1, 2, 3, 4, 5, with labels drawn from the domain $\{1, 2, 3\}$.
+- 4. (10 pts.)
+A labeled k-tree is a k-tree in which each node with c > 1 subtrees is associated with a sequence of labels $l_1, l_2, \ldots, l{c-1}$ . - Indicate the number of distinct labeled 4-trees with n nodes, for n = 0, 1, 2, 3, 4, 5, with labels drawn from the domain $\{1, 2, 3\}$ .
 A tree need not contain all the labels from the domain, and labels may be repeated.
 You do not need to depict all the trees, but you must explain clearly how you arrive at the answers.
 (Depict at least a few representative trees.)
-There is no credit for answers without proper explanations. - 6.
+There is no credit for answers without proper explanations. - 5.
 (20 pts.)
-A k-search-tree is a labeled k-tree with the following additional constraints on each node n with c > 1 children, where we define $l_0 = -\infty$ and $l_c = \infty$ for convenience. - The labels are strictly increasing; that is, $l_i < l{i+1}$ for $i = 0, 1, 2, \dots c 1$. - If x_1, x_2, \ldots, x_c are the children of n, then all labels in the subtree rooted at x_i are greater than the label l{i-1} and less than the label l_i , for $i = 1, 2, \ldots, c$.
+A k-search-tree is a labeled k-tree with the following additional constraints on each node n with c > 1 subtrees, where we define $l_0 = -\infty$ and $l_c = \infty$ for convenience. - The labels are strictly increasing; that is, $l_i < l{i+1}$ for $i = 0, 1, 2, \dots c 1$ . - If $x_1, x_2, \ldots, x_c$ are the subtrees of n, then all labels in $x_i$ are greater than the label $l{i-1}$ and less than the label $l_i$ , for $i = 1, 2, \ldots, c$ .

-Depict all distinct labeled 4-search-trees with n nodes, for n = 0, 1, 2, 3, 4, 5, with labels drawn from the domain $\{1, 2, 3, 4, 5\}$.
+Depict all distinct labeled 4-search-trees with n nodes, for n = 0, 1, 2, 3, 4, 5, with labels drawn from the domain $\{1, 2, 3, 4, 5\}$ .

-- 7. (10 pts.)
-Depict a k-search-tree in which some label l occurs in two distinct locations, or explain clearly why no such tree exists. - 8.
-(30 pts.)
+6. (10 pts.)
+Depict a k-search-tree in which some label l occurs in two distinct locations, or explain clearly why no such tree exists.

+- 7. (30 pts.)
 Describe efficient algorithms for the following, using the k-search-trees defined earlier.
-For each algorithm, provide (1) a clear English description, (2) detailed pseudocode, and (3) a proof that the algorithm's running time is O(h) where h is the height of the k-search-tree. - (a) Locating a given label in the tree or determining that it is absent from the tree. - (b) Inserting a given label into the tree or determining that it is already in the tree. - (c) Removing a given label from the tree or determining that the tree does not contain that label. - 9.
+For each algorithm, provide (1) a clear English description, (2) detailed pseudocode, and (3) a proof that the algorithm's running time is O(h) where h is the height of the k-search-tree. - (a) Locating a given label in the tree or determining that it is absent from the tree. - (b) Inserting a given label into the tree or determining that it is already in the tree. - (c) Removing a given label from the tree or determining that the tree does not contain that label. - 8.
 (10 pts.)
-Conduct an experimental evaluation of the three algorithms for the maximum contiguous subsequence sum problem described in the textbook.1 Ensure that your results are meaningful, given the limited clock accuracy and other factors.
-In your electronic submission, include a plain text ASCII file that tabulates the running times for input sequences of varying lengths.
+Conduct an experimental evaluation of the three algorithms for the maximum contiguous subsequence sum problem described in the textbook.
+Ensure that your results are meaningful, given the limited clock accuracy and other factors.
+In your electronic submission, include your source code as usual, along with a plain text ASCII file that tabulates the running times for input sequences of varying lengths.
 Describe in that file how the input sequences are generated, and why that generation process is suitable.
 (Example: Do not exclusively use sequences that contain only positive or only negative numbers.)
 Explain any discrepancies between your results and those predicted by the textbook.
-Also include in your submission a portable PDF [sic] file that depicts the running time data in a suitable graphical form.
+You may use others' code with proper attribution.
+Also include in your submission a portable PDF [sic] file that depicts the running time data in a suitable graphical form. - 9.
+(90 pts.)
+Implement your algorithms of Question 7 as part of the simple record-manager application described below.
+Package and submit your source code as in the previous assignment, being sure to include adequate documentation.
+Poorly written or poorly documented code is likely to receive zero credit.